ShieldQuest/ShieldQuest/README.md

 ---

-*"Learning to code opens new ways of thinking and creating—and I'm just getting started."*
+*"Learning to code opens new ways of thinking and creating.
+And I'm just getting started."*